dphfox/wolf/docs/00-design/02-numbers.md

 Two names are reserved for special numbers:

-- `not_a_number` - the floating point "Not a Number", as from `0 / 0`
+- `nan` - the floating point "Not a Number", as from `0 / 0`
-- `infinity` - the largest positive floating point number, positive infinity
+- `inf` - the largest positive floating point number, positive infinity